goshevs/ifeats/README.md

 This repo contains programs that help identify sufficient conditions for successful imputation of scales with mi impute chained.

-Currently, the repo is in a messy working state.
+The repo is in a messy working state.
 Clean-up is underway.

 ## Content